 calling them to repent from idolatrous ways and come unto Christ.

-(Acts 17)
+Acts 17)

-Walking up to the Propylaea, the Gateway to the Acropolis.
+Propylaea, the Gateway to the Acropolis.

 Entering through the Propylaea.